 “We can offer connectivity, connect new business partners, or have new services with the flexibility and speed that our constituents require,” says Denis Zerr, VP of Enterprise IS and Technology Services at Amgen, in reference to all the benefits accruing from the company’s relationship with Masergy.
 “This is clearly a differentiating factor compared to the traditional service providers in this space.”

 Masergy provides Amgen with 24×7 technical support through its Network Operations Center (NOC).
 Amgen’s IT staff can also make QoS changes in real time.

-Of additional value is the advanced insight that Masergy’s Network Operations Center (NOC) is so good at delivering, including proactive notification of confirmed outages within five minutes.
+Of additional value is the advanced insight that Masergy’s NOC is so very good at delivering, including pro-active notification of confirmed outages within five minutes.
 In fact, 90 percent of NOC tickets are generated from Masergy engineers opening tickets on customers’ behalf before the customer even knows about an outage.